shauli-ravfogel/academic-kickstart/content/post/inlp/index.md

 **We propose a method that generalizes the previous projection-based methods, and exposes their true potential.** Unlike previous methods, we do not presuppose a few “gender directions”, but rather **learn them from the data**; and we perform an **iterative process** which aims to remove all gender directions.
 We begin with an intuitive description of our approach.
 Consider a linear probe model that is trained to predict gender from a representation. **The model is parameterized by a matrix (or, in the binary case, a vector) $W$ that can be interpreted as conveying information on directions in the latent space which are predictive of gender.** If we could neutralize those directions, we could eliminate the main features in the representation which encode gender.

 Luckily, when using linear probes, *linear algebra is equipped with a simple operation that does just that: projection to the nullspace of* $W$.
-Recall that the nullspace of $W$ Is defined as $N(W) =$ {$x|Wx = 0$}, i.e. all vectors in the nullspace are mapped by $W$ to the zero vector, and are orthogonal to W. They thus convey no information that is relevant to gender classification.
+Recall that the nullspace of $W$ Is defined as $N(W) =$ {$x|Wx = 0$}, i.e. all vectors in the nullspace are mapped by $W$ to the zero vector, and are orthogonal to W. They thus convey no information that is relevant to gender classification (according to that classifier).
 If we took the representation $x$ and orthogonally projected it onto $N(W)$, we’d end up with the closest point to the original $x$ that is within the nullspace, and we’d neutralize the gender features used by $W$.
 The animation below gives a geomtric demonstration of this idea in the 2-dimensional case:

 ![](geometric.gif "Nullspace projection: a geometric look.
 The representation X is projected onto the nullspace of the gender classifier W, neutralizing the features it uses for gender prediction.")

 Empirically we find that the latent space is approximately linearly separable by gender according to multiple different orthogonal planes.
 So we just repeat the process: we learn the first gender probe $W_1$, calculate its nullspace $N(W\_1)$ and the projection $P\_{N(W\_1)}$ onto the nullspace, project the data to get a first “debiased” version $P\_{N(W_1)}X$; and then we train the second gender classifier $W_2$ *on the "debiased" data*, calculate its nullsapce $N(W\_2)$ and projection $P\_{N(W\_2)}$, apply it to get a second “debiased” version of the data $P\_{N(W\_2)}P\_{N(W\_1)}X$, and so forth.
 We continue this process until no linear probe achieve above random accuracy.
 At this point we return the final “debiasing” projection $P=P\_{N(W\_n)}...P\_{N(W\_2)}P\_{N(W_1)}$.
 This is the essence of our algorithm, which we call **Iterative Nullsapce Projection (INLP)**.

+### Handling deep models

 But what about deeper models? we take use of the fact they can be decomposed into a deep encoder and a final linear layer.
 We apply INLP on the final hidden representaton, and potentially perform finetuning of the last linear layer afterwards.
 Since it's linear, and INLP projection is not invertible, the linear layer cannot recover the removed information.